eonarheim/aspnet-core-demogame/README.md

 # ASP.NET Core Demo with SignalR

 This is a simple showcase of a trivial multiplayer game using SignalR.
+It also showcases many of the new features of ASP.NET Core, including:+1:

+- Strongly-typed Options
+- Cascading configuration
+- Custom Tag Helpers
+- View dependency injection
+- Bundling/minifying

 Run the app: